Choose the health content that’s right for you, and get it delivered right in your inbox.

 Your journey to gratitude can start with one little step.
 Write a letter to a friend, family member or colleague that shares how grateful you are to have that person in your life.
 Recount special memories and explain what you're looking forward to doing together.
 Not only will this fill you with happiness, but it will spread those good feelings to others and strengthen your relationships.

-When you’re finished with your letter, send it.
-Or, better yet, deliver it in person and make plans to spend time together.
+When you're finished with your letter, send it.
+Or, better yet, make plans to spend time together and deliver it in person.
 Make a habit of sending at least one gratitude letter a month.
-Research found that the immediate impact of gratitude letters was powerful and benefits lasted for a month.
+Research has found that the immediate impact of gratitude letters was powerful and benefits lasted for a month.
 And if the loved one you are most in need of connecting with has passed away, a letter can help express those feelings and manage your grief.

 Spending time helping others and volunteering out of altruism (selflessness) has been linked to happiness.
 When you think about it, altruism and gratitude complement one another quite well.
 One researcher found that students who performed five kind acts per week for six weeks experienced an increase in happiness.
 Another 2010 study asked participants to perform a daily kind act for 10 days and a second group to try something new.
 Both groups reported significantly higher life satisfaction scores at the end of only 10 days.

 In other words, kindness makes you happy, and happiness makes you kind.

 Kind acts and volunteerism don't have to cost a lot of time or money.
 Volunteer at your child's school, call a local shelter or connect with a cause that's important to your heart.
 Pay for the meal of the person behind you in line, or bring in your neighbor's trash cans on garbage days.
 Expressing your gratitude in any way results in the same impact: a big boost for your physical, emotional and spiritual health.